Jaconah/show-pressed-keys/README.md

 ## Usage

+1. Install ahk language from https://autohotkey.com/download/
-1. Start `qwer-overlay.ahk`
+2. Start `qwer-overlay.ahk`
-2. Move Gui to desired location
+3. Move Gui to desired location
-3. Select 'Save Position' in Tray Menu
+4. Select 'Save Position' in Tray Menu
-4. In OBS, use Screen Capture and Chromakey on the green background
+5. In OBS, use Screen Capture and Chromakey on the green background

 ## To Do

-*None (at this time)*
+*None (at this time, hopefully for good)*